 - non-functional requirements or quality of service requirements: do not relate directly to the behaviour of functionality of the solution,but rather describe conditions under which a solution must remain effective or qualities that a solution must have.

-I actually don’t use these very often anymore, I’m more likely to work with the development team to directly trace the system use cases and mock-ups they provide as realizations from business business activities, business tasks and/or sub-tasks I’ve modelled in BMPN.
-With the notes of these elements written as user stories that describe in general how an IM/IT solution might help a business worker complete the activity/task.
-The system use case is written by the IM/IT solution provider so they can explain in detail how the business worker will interact with the IM/IT solution to complete all or part of the activity/task.
+I actually don’t use these very often anymore, I’m more likely to work with the development team to directly trace the system use cases and mock-ups they provide as realizations from business activities, business tasks and/or sub-tasks I’ve modelled in BMPN.
+With the notes of these business elements written as user stories that describe in general how an IM/IT solution might help a business worker complete the activity/task.
+The system use case is written by the IM/IT solution provider so they can explain in detail how the person will interact with the IM/IT solution to complete all or part of the activity/task.

 From BABOK, Transition requirements describe the capabilities that the solution must have and the conditions the solution must meet to facilitate transition from the current state to the future state, but which are not needed once the change is complete.
 They are differentiated from other requirements types because they are of a temporary nature.
 Transition requirements address topics such as data conversion, training, and business continuity.